Managing Multiple Credit Cards

 Enjoying multiple credit card rewards programs

-Having more than one credit card can help you access various types of programs or cash back rewards.
-Certain cards might offer perks for different spending categories, for example, such as travel, dining, or business purchases.
+Having more than one credit card can help you access various types of rewards programs or cash back rewards.
+Certain cards might offer perks for different spending categories, for example, such as travel, dining, or gas purchases.

 Consider which type of rewards program might work best for your spending needs before deciding which new card to apply for.